numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

     }

-*TODO:* The idea of passing an ``npy_intp`` scratch space when ``userdata`` is not set seems very convenient, but I am uncertain about it, since I am not aware of any similar prior art.
+*TODO:* The idea of passing an ``npy_intp`` scratch space when ``userdata`` is not set seems convenient, but I am uncertain about it, since I am not aware of any similar prior art.
 This "scratch space" could also be part of the ``context`` in principle.